 Have ever tried to run on the beach?
-Not on the wet sand near the water, but in the dry, deep sand in your arenadeeper sand?
+Not on the wet sand near the water, but in the dry, deeper sand?
 You have to struggle just to walk through it; running is even harder!
 Horses struggle just as much through deep sand.
 Having deep sand in your horse arena can be potentially dangerous for your horse.

 Sand is the most popular footing and is relatively inexpensive.
 The issue is that you want it deep enough to give your horse traction and provide cushion, but you don’t want it to be so deep to the point where your horse is struggling through it.
 Sand should only be about two inches deep in your arena.
 If you are practicing reining, or something else along those lines, you may want it a little bit deeper but not by much.
 There should not be one-inch deep horse prints in the footing after riding, and the sand should never cover the hoof while standing in the arena.